 For a beautiful meal with a view of the ocean, head on over to the southernmost end of the Old Cockburn Town to the Bird Cage Restaurant and enjoy Jamaican cuisines like the popular conch cuisines, which mostly include fried conch fritters and conch salads.

 If you are tired of shopping common trinkets available on all gift shops in the Caribbean.
-Head on over to the museum and Salt House gift shops; they have more authentic and locally made souvenirs.
+Head on over to the museum and Salt House gift shops as they have more authentic and locally made souvenirs.
 You can get soaps and bath salts from the salt house gift shop.

 Other shopping areas are located at the cruise center, where you can get t-shirts, alcohol, jewelry, and trinkets.